acanimal/acanimal.github.io/_drafts/2017-08-06-understanding-the-nodejs-cluster-module.md

 The cluster module is a NodeJS module that contains a set of functions and properties that help us forking processes to take advantage of multi-core systems.
 It is propably the first level of scalability you must take care in your node application, before going to a higher scalability levels (I mean scaling vertically and horizontally in different machines).

-With the cluster module a *parent/master* process can be forked in any number of *child/worker* processes and communicate them sending messages via [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) communication. **Remember there is no shared memory among processes.**
+With the cluster module a *parent/master* process can be forked in any number of *child/worker* processes and communicate with them sending messages via [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) communication. **Remember there is no shared memory among processes.**

 Next we show a very basic code that: